-Yes 🗆

-No x
+$\mathbf{Yes}\ \Box$ No x

 Description of restrictions

-A.11 Indicate whether the General Shareholder's Meeting has agreed to adopt measures of neutralisation against a takeover bid in accordance with what is set forth in Law 6/2007.
+has agreed to adopt measures with what is set forth in Law

+Yes \square No X

-If any, please explain the measures approved and the terms under which the restrictions shall be rendered ineffective.
+xplain the measures a be rendered ineffective I the terms under which the

-A.12 Indicate whether the company has issued securities that are not traded on a regulated EU market.
+A.12 Indicate whether regulated EU ma sued securiti es that are not traded on a

+Yes □ No X

-If any, please indicate the various classes of shares and, for each class of share, the rights and obligations it carries.
+If any, please indicate rights and obligations is f shares and , for each class of share, the

-B GENERAL SHAREHOLDER'S MEETING
+B GENERAL SH AREHOLDER'S ME ETING

-B.1 Indicate and, as the case may be, provide details, if there are differences between the minimum quorum system set forth in the Capital Companies Act (LSC) and the quorum necessary to hold the General Shareholder's Meeting.
+the minimum qu • • in the Capit there are differences between al Companies Act (LSC) and er's Meeting.

-Yes No X
+Yes □ No X

-% of quorum other than that set forth in art.
-193 LSC for general situations % of quorum other than that set forth in art.
+% of quorum other the forth in art.
+193 LSC situations % of quorum other than that set forth in art.
 194 LSC for special situations of art.
 194 LSC

 Quorum required at 1st summons

 Quorum required at 2nd summons

 Description of differences

-B.2 Indicate and, as the case may be, explain if there are differences with the system set forth in the Capital Companies Act (LSC) for the adoption of shareholder agreements:
+B.2 Indicate and, as the case may be, explain if there are d lifferences with the system set forth in the Capital Companies Act (LSC) for th e adoption of shareholder agreements: